Project Overview

 Sampling Points along Rays

-randomness and avoid overfitting, we added a perturbation to
+introduce randomness and avoid overfitting, we added a

 Part 2.3: Putting the Dataloader Together